Python

 Installation

-(recommended) or copy growthbook.py
+pip install growthbook (recommended) or copy growthbook.py into your project

 Quick Usage